Al Carr was born in Ohio and has lived

 He joined the House of Delegates in

 2007.
-He is a member of the Environmental Matters Committee and its subcommittees on Real Property, Land Use and Ethics.
-He is the chair of the Metropolitan Washington Committee of the Montgomery County Delegation and is co-chair of the Joint Committee on Federal Relations.
+He is a member of the Environmental Matters Committee and its subcommittees on Real Property, Local Government and Land Use & Ethics.
+He is the chair of the Metropolitan Washington Committee of the Montgomery County Delegation and is the House Chair of the Joint Committee on Federal Relations.

 and consumer protection.